Dringhouses: History

 There was a long dispute over the Wapentake of the Ainsty - which included Dringhouses - from the early Middle Ages.
 In 1276 the Courts of Edward I dealt with a claim by the York Corporation that:-"... the citizens of York hold the wapentake of Ainsty and the city of York of the King...".
 The claim was based on a Charter of the reign of King John and the case was lost on the grounds that the extent of the land was not specified and, more seriously, that the Charter contained erasures.
 For this the Mayor was held responsible and was imprisoned for a short time.
 The claim was revived in 1448 and upheld.
 From that date until 1832 the people of the Ainsty and therefore Dringhouses were under the authority of York Corporation.

 Though Dringhouses was within the parish of Holy Trinity Priory, Micklegate, it formed a separate manor and thus lay outside of the City of York.

 In St Helen's Road, between 1920 and 1946, the house next to the Cross Keys car park was the Club House for the 15-hole golf course on the Hob Moor, which later moved, as the York Golf Club, to Strensall, with the railway workers who used to play there moving to Pike Hills Golf Club.

 The present shops on Tadcaster Road were originally a row of cottages known as Meek's Buildings, nicknamed "Washing Tub Row" because those who lived there took in washing for the gentry.

 Dringhouses village was incorporated into the City in 1937.
 The present Marriott Hotel (formerly the Chase Hotel) stands at the boundary of the village with the city and was the terminus for the trams in their heyday.
-The electric trams replaced the horse bus in 1911.
+The electric trams replaced the horse-drawn omnibuses in 1911.